unsupo/ogame/README.md

 ### Ogame Bot App ###
 This is the bot itself.
 This uses the [Selenium Framework](http://www.seleniumhq.org/projects/webdriver/) with a [phantomjs headless browser](http://phantomjs.org/) to automate the game itself.

 It also uses [Postgres](https://www.postgresql.org) to store data to be used by all bots in a cluster to communicate with each other.
+Postgres is shipped with the code.

 - - - -
 ### Ogame Bot Server ###